 Where: The Pottery (accessed through the Café) or The Garden in good weather

 We have two free Trails for children to enjoy while visiting Charleston.
 Children can follow one of our new free Childrens’ Trails in the House, looking out for patterns, objects and artworks and then designing their own.
 Our free Secret Garden Trail, available from the shop, inspires younger visitors to search for statues in the Charleston gardens.

 Our ‘Young Bohemians’ workshops provide fantastic opportunities for young artists to work with professional artists and makers.
 Advance booking is required.

 Young Bohemians workshop: Ceramics – Tuesday 25 July, Ages 12 – 16

 Young Bohemians workshop: Memory Boxes – Tuesday 24 October, Ages 8 – 12

 Food & Drink: The outer studio Cafe offers a delicious selection of lunches, homemade cakes and light bites.
 There is also a picnic field which visitors are welcome to use.
 Please note picnics must be enjoyed in the designated picnic area, and are not allowed in the Walled Garden.

 Gardens: The Garden is an ideal space for families to relax, read, sketch or investigate the vegetable patch.

-Facilities: We have a baby change facility within the accessible bathroom.
+Facilities: We have a baby change facility within the accessible toilet.

 Protecting our collection: Within the house, we ask that visitors help protect our collection by adhering to a few simple guidelines.
 Large bags and pushchairs are not permitted in the house.
 Please ask our shop staff to safely store these for you.
 Slings are very welcome, and we ask they are worn at the front.